wsn-newsletter Subscribe to WSN.

 • You win one bet and push the other if the favorite beats the underdog by the number of points surrounding the middle.
 Ex.
 If the favorite beats the underdog by 5 points, the favorite covers and the underdog bet pushes.

-While they’re both similar and work on the same basic concept, there are a few important details to understand for each.
-We’ll start with the simplest form of betting the middle: using point spreads.
+We’ll go through a few examples and start with the simplest form of betting the middle: using point spreads.

 Betting the Middle with Point Spreads